 In 1901 Stevens was awarded a President’s European Fellowship, and spent the 1901-1902 academic year carrying out research at the Naples Zoological Station in Italy and the University of Würzburg in Germany.
 In Würzburg she worked with Theodor Boveri, who, like Thomas Hunt Morgan, was working on the role of the chromosome in heredity.

 In 1903, aged 42, Stevens submitted her thesis, which expanded upon the theme of her master’s degree.
 Its title was: Further Studies on the Ciliate Infusoria Lichnophora and Boveria.
-She got her Ph.D. and accepted an offer to carry on at Bryn Mawr with postdoctoral research work.
+She got her Ph.D. and accepted an offer to do postdoctoral research work at Bryn Mawr.

 Nettie Stevens’ Contributions to Science